gugarosa/leaflyer/README.md

-# Leaflyer: Cannabis Data Dumper
+# Leaflyer: Cannabis Data Scrapper

 *This repository holds all the necessary code to run the an automation robot that extracts strain-related information at [Leafly](https://www.leafly.com).*